Falcon 9: Public display of Falcon 9 vehicles

 Falcon 9 booster B1035 being displayed in Space Center Houston.

-SpaceX first put a Falcon 9 (B1019) on public display at their headquarters in Hawthorne, California, in 2016.
+SpaceX first put the first Falcon 9 booster to successfully land (B1019) on public display at their headquarters in Hawthorne, California, in 2016.

 In 2019, SpaceX donated a Falcon 9 (B1035) to Space Center Houston, in Houston, Texas.
 It was a booster that flew two missions, "the 11th and 13th supply missions to the International Space Station [and was] the first Falcon 9 rocket NASA agreed to fly a second time".

 In 2021, SpaceX donated a Falcon Heavy side booster (B1023) to the Kennedy Space Center Visitor Complex.

-In 2023, a Falcon 9 (B1021) has been put on public display outside Dish Network's headquarters in Littleton, Colorado.
+In 2023, a Falcon 9 (B1021) was put on public display outside Dish Network's headquarters in Littleton, Colorado.